companje/companje.nl/pages/apache.md

 fi

 if [[ $1 != *.hualab.nl ]] ; then
-    echo 'Error: not a valid subdomain: $1' exit 1 fi
+    echo 'Error: not a valid subdomain: $1 on hualab.nl' exit 1 fi